styropyr0/SSD1306_RP2350/Readme.md

 ## Conclusion

 This C++ library for SSD1306 displays on Raspberry Pi gives you robust text, graphics, and data plotting—ideal for sensor dashboards, status screens, or mini GUIs.
 Build, run, and update displays using standard Linux tools and C++.
-All methods are streamlined for direct calls—no scene batching, but everything else is there for rich, flexible UI.
+All methods are streamlined for direct calls - no scene batching, but everything else is there for rich, flexible UI.